georgercarder/gfmt/README.md

 ### a basic script running goimports recursively on a directory and checking basic style

+### currently the style checked is only:

+- file line width

+- file length

+- function length

-### currently the style checked is only file line width and file length but more style rules will be check in future versions.
+#### but more style rules will be check in future versions.

 ### to install: